Botanical Name: Calendula officinalis.

 Part Used: Fresh flower.

 Calendula is mildly bitter and supports liver function, which in turn encourages healthy skin, healthy hormone balance, and the digestive system of the body.
-Because Calendula is so soothing and resinous, the flowers encourage beneficial activity on mucous membranes throughout the digestive system from the mouth through the intestines along with supporting lymphatic circulation.
+Because Calendula is so soothing and resinous, the flowers encourage beneficial activity throughout the digestive system from the mouth through the intestines along with supporting lymphatic circulation.

 Artist, author, and herbalist Lisa Estabrook (of Soulflower) writes about the spiritual energy of Calendula: